Richardbmk/sre-nginx-ssl-certs/README.md

 - Find a way to automate the complete solution, from infra to app deploying inside the infra.
 - Implement secure HTTPS access using Let's Encrypt certificates
+- Highlight the benefits of using Ansible instead of EC2 User data scripts

+## How it Works

+1. Infrastructure Provisioning:

+   - Terraform creates VPC, security groups, EC2 instance, and other resources
+   - An Elastic IP is assigned to maintain a stable IP address
+   - Route 53 records are created to point your domain to the instance

+2. Configuration Management:

+   - Ansible uses a dynamic AWS EC2 inventory to discover the newly created instance
+   - Docker and Docker Compose are installed on the EC2 instance
+   - Nginx is configured with HTTP initially for Let's Encrypt verification
+   - SSL certificates are obtained using Let's Encrypt/Certbot
+   - Final configuration switches to HTTPS with proper redirects

+3. Verification:
+   - The script verifies the deployment by checking HTTP to HTTPS redirection
+   - It also verifies the HTTPS endpoint is accessible

 ## Architecture